nodecopter/summerofdrones.com/pages/index.md

 60 attendees as this greatly helps to simplify organizing, finding a venue, reducing wifi interference, allowing everybody to show their work, etc.

 In our experience there is a sweet spot at ~45 attendees / 15 teams.
+This also allows for enough spare drones.

 ### I have never organized an event, can I do this?

-Yes, but we will pick organizers based on their community track record.
+Yes, but we might pick organizers based on their community track record.
 So if you have not done much in your developer community yet, we may ask you to get somebody a little more experienced on board to make sure things will work smoothly.

-### You mentioned repairing the drones, is that hard?
+### You mentioned repairing the drones - is that hard?

 No!
 It is super simple, and there are [detailed videos](http://blog.parrot.com/2012/06/01/ar-drone-2-0-repair-videos/) showing